khmuhtad1n/Instant-Form-to-Spreadsheet/README.md

 ### 2. Google Apps Script Setup

 1. In your Google Spreadsheet, go to Tools > Script editor
-2. Copy and paste the code from `src/Code.gs`
+2. Copy and paste the code from `Code.gs`
 3. Replace `ENTER_YOUR_SPREADSHEET_ID` with your actual spreadsheet ID
 4. Run the `setupSheet()` function to initialize the headers
 5. Deploy as web app: